AAFES - ARMY AND AIR FORCE EXCHANGE SERVICE - Europe

 A relatively new asset for AAFES-Europe is the largest shopping mall in the American military.
 The Kaiserslautern Military Community Center (KMCC) at Ramstein opened in late 2009.
 It includes an eight-story, 350-room hotel, parking for 2,800 cars, a four-screen movie theater, the world’s largest base exchange, dozens of smaller stores, nine eateries, an Outdoor Recreation Center, a mega bookstore and a day spa.

 In addition to funding MWR efforts, The Exchange earnings are used to build new stores or renovate existing facilities without expense to the federal government.
 Historically, roughly two-thirds of The Exchange earnings are paid to MWR.
-In fact, strong sales and earnings at Army & Air Force Exchange Service facilities, the Exchange Online Store and Exchange Catalogs helped deliver more than $260 million to Army, Air Force, National Guard, Marine Corps and Navy MWR and Services efforts in 2009.
+In fact, strong sales and earnings at Army & Air Force Exchange Service facilities, the Exchange Online Store and Exchange Catalogs helped deliver more than $2.4 billion to Army, Air Force, National Guard, Marine Corps and Navy MWR and Services efforts in the past 10 years.

 In addition to generating earnings for quality of life programs, The Exchange offers some substantial savings.
 It charges no sales tax and has a number of items featured as Price Cut merchandise.
 This normally applies to household items and goods that are in constant demand.